Squeezie: Music

 Squeezie has created a lot of music over the years.
 He started selling his first album, named Oxyz, on 25 September 2020.
 He release his first song in 2017 in a YouTube video named “Placements de Produits” with Maxence.

 In 2018, Squeezie released more songs such as, Freestyle de l'autodérision, top 1, Freestyle de potes feat.
 Maxenss and Seb, pas tout seul and 90 VS 2000 feat.
 Mcfly and Carlito.

 In 2019, he released two songs, Le gaming c'est fini and Bye bye feat.
 Joyca.
 Squeezie and Joyca filmed a video where they collaboratively composed a summer hit in 3 days, Bye Bye, in competition with Kezah and Freddy Gladieux, who composed the song Mirador with the same constraints.
 They were then judged by the singer/rapper Gims who designated Mirador as the "winning summer hit".
 The two singles have had some success, going so far as to be performed live at the Solidays 2019 music festival by their authors.
 They have also been broadcast in several nightclubs and on national radio stations such as Fun Radio.
 The two singles are classified in the sales rankings of several musical platforms and the title Mirador has even been officially certified gold.

 Gaming

-Squeezie, along with Gotaga and Brawks, founded a French-based esports organization known as Gentlemates.
+Squeezie, along with Gotaga and Brawks, founded a French-based esports organization known as Gentle Mates.
 They have multiple esports teams competing in games like Valorant, League of Legends, and Age of Empires.